Sam Mbakwe Airport

-Other cities served by the airport are, the commercial city of Onitsha, automobile and manufacturing city of Nnewi in Anambra State, the industrial hub of Aba, Umuahia and Arochukwu in Abia State.
+Other cities served by the airport are the commercial city of Onitsha, the automobile and manufacturing city of Nnewi in Anambra State, the industrial hub of Aba, Umuahia and Arochukwu in Abia State.
 Others are Okigwe, Oguta, and Orlu business districts in Imo State.
-The airport also serves some parts of Akwa Ibom and Cross River States in the South South part of Nigeria.
+The airport also serves some parts of Akwa Ibom and Cross River States in the South South (southernmost part) of Nigeria.

 The airport is named after Sam Mbakwe, the first civilian governor of Imo State who started the project.
-As mentioned, it is the first state-government-built airport built from the support and contributions of indigenes of the state and entire Igbo land.
-Navy Captain James N Aneke who was the military administrator of Imo State from 9th December, 1993 to 22nd August,1996 during the military regime of General completed and commissioned the airport in 15th July, 1994.
+As mentioned, it is the first state-government-built airport built from the support and contributions of indigenes of the state and the entire Igbo land.
+Navy Captain James N.J.
+Aneke, who was the military administrator of Imo State from 9 December 1993 to 22 August 1996, completed and commissioned the airport on 15 July 1994.
 It was later handed over to FAAN (Federal Airport Authority of Nigeria) to be managed by the federal government.